MountainEnjoyer/brainwave/README.md

 # 🤖 BRAINWAVE
 Hey there !<br/>
 Welcome to this Repository, <br/>
-here you'll find the code of a Design Website RolePLaying an Ai Company selling their services.
+here you'll find the code of a Design Website RolePLaying an Ai Company selling their services.<br/>
 You'll find the live version [here](https://brainwave.zakary.xyz).<br/>
 It uses Vite, React, TailWindCSS and Gsap.<br/>
 Built with thiis [tutorial](youtube.com)